What we're saying to goverment

 Recent NZ government policy documents including the Healthy Ageing Strategy 2017, Treasury Living Standards Framework, and the Better Later Life Strategy identify the importance of reducing loneliness, and increasing social connection and participation.
 The New Zealand Coalition to End Loneliness welcomes the increased government focus on this key area of wellbeing.

 There was, however, no funding directly allocated to this priority in The Wellbeing Budget (2019).

 Governments of other countries including the UK and Australia are leading the way on tackling loneliness through consultation, planning, and allocation of resource.
-The coalition urges the New Zealand government to take action on loneliness in 2020 as follows:
+The coalition urges the New Zealand government to take action on loneliness as follows:

 1. Adopt a focused, cross-departmental and cross-sector approach

 - Develop a strategy and action plan to embed social connection as a policy consideration across government departments and to coordinate and track action on loneliness.

 - Work with local government to eliminate structural barriers to building social connections.

 - Lead cross-sector consultation on how to tackle loneliness.